Table of contents

 - Uncover relevant partnership opportunities: First things first, you’ll need to find some relevant brands that could act as potential partners.
 Check out our piece on creating strategic partnerships for more information on what kind of brands you’ll want to look for.
-And of course, don’t forget to sign up with Breezy to make your search a whole lot quicker and easier!
+And of course, don’t forget to book a demo for Breezy to see how we can make your search a whole lot quicker and easier!

 - Find the relevant contact: For a product partnership, ideally, you’ll want to talk to the product manager of the potential partners you’ve uncovered.
 Most product managers will already have an idea of what kind of products could help to fill a gap for them.
 Alternatively, you could contact the head of sales or the director of engineering.

 - Reach out: Once you’ve found the right contact, send them a short email, perhaps around 150 to 200 words long, describing who you are, what your company does, what makes you special and what value your product could bring to their brand strategically.
 Make sure you also include a call to action, such as inviting them to a meeting.

 - Persist: Unless you’re very lucky, you’ll probably need to do a lot of pushing and prodding before you even get a meeting in the diary with a potential partner, let alone a partnership off the ground.
 So, make sure that you’re contacting more than one company, even if you already have a lead or two in the negotiation phase.
 Nothing’s firmed up until an agreement has been signed, so don’t put all your eggs in one basket.